davidinthepark/gestur/README.md

-# gestur
+# Gestur
-Gestur iPhone app
+Gestur App for iOS